Purpose – STEP Transportation provides demand responsive transportation services to the residents and visitors of Lycoming and Clinton Counties

 Vision – Our vision is to provide safe, dependable, and timely transportation services

 Consumers must reserve their ride before noon of the preceding business day.
-All residents and visitors to Lycoming and Clinton Counties are eligible to take a ride with STEP transportation.
 Some consumers may be eligible for enrollment in transportation sponsoring programs, which make fares reasonable.
-Examples of sponsoring possibilities includes: Persons with Disabilities, Medical Assistance Transportation Program, Area Agency on Aging, Shared-Ride, and Welfare-to-Work Transportation.
+Examples of sponsoring possibilities includes: Persons with Disabilities (PwD), Medical Assistance Transportation Program (MATP), Area Agency on Aging(AAA), Lottery, and The Employment Transportation Program.

 STEP Transportation also provides safe and accessible transportation for Head Start students for classroom and field trip activities.

 - Senior citizens, Persons with Disabilities, and other individuals maintain their health and independence by utilizing shared-ride transportation.

 - Employed persons seeking transportation assistance to and from employment obtain access to reliable transportation.

 - Preschool children and their families are connected to school readiness activities through safe and accessible transportation to early education activities.

 |Age 60-64 STEP Office of Aging-sponsored trip||Refer to Fare Structure|

 |Age 65 and older STEP Office of Aging-sponsored trip||No Charge|